DaveGut/tpLink_Hubitat/Docs/TapoInstallation.md

   	c.
 After installation, CREATE a STATIC IP (DHCP Reservation) for the device on your WiFi Router.

-## Install devices via the Tapo Application
+## Install devices via the Kasa Camera Application
 	a.
 Open a Log Page to view messages/errors during the installation process.
  	b.
 Create/Open the App in Hubitat using "add user app"
  	c.
 If you use non-standard IP segments, update by selecting Modify LAN